bokkypoobah/SnipCoin/audit/README.md

   `balances[msg.sender] = totalSupply;` in the `SnipCoin.SnipCoin()` constructor as this explicitly states that the tokens are all initially assigned to the `contractOwner`

-* **LOW IMPORTANCE** The new [ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md#transfer) states that
+* **LOW IMPORTANCE** The recently standardised [ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md#transfer)
-  `Note Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.`.
-Consider updating `transfer(...)` and `transferFrom(...)` to treat 0 transfers as valid transfers
+   states that `Note Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.`.
+Consider updating
+  `transfer(...)` and `transferFrom(...)` to treat 0 transfers as valid transfers

+  The recently standardised ERC20 standard also states that `The function SHOULD throw if the _from account balance does not have enough tokens to spend.` for the `transfer(...)` function, and
+  `The function SHOULD throw unless the _from account has deliberately authorized the sender of the message via some mechanism.` for the `transferFrom(...)` function.
+This `throw` behaviour has not been implemented in the example.

 <br />